 These are some of the most important benefits that sweet potatoes can bring to your dog:

+It should be noted that sweet potatoes also contain antioxidants, which can help reduce inflammation in the body and support your dog's overall well-being.
 If you are interested in learning more about other recommended fruits and vegetables for dogs, keep reading this other article.

 How to feed sweet potatoes to your dog

-As we have explained before, sweet potatoes can be safely included in your dog's diet because of its many health benefits.
+As we have explained before, sweet potatoes can be safely included in your dog's diet because of their many health benefits.
 However, since they are rich in sugars, you shouldn't include them in your dog's daily diet.
 If you feed your dog commercial feed, you can occasionally offer sweet potatoes as a treat.

-Before feeding your dog sweet potatoes, keep in mind that you should always peel and cook them before.
+Before feeding your dog sweet potatoes, keep in mind that you should always peel and cook them beforehand.
 You should never offer raw sweet potatoes to your dog, since they contain dioscorin, an alkaloid-type plant toxin that affects their central nervous system.
 Heat destroys this toxin, hence the importance of cooking them before.

 There are two ways of cooking sweet potatoes: